When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 Is it images, page elements, too much text, bad coding, or all of the above?

-These are proven tools that have made a big impact on countless companies’ sites.
+These are proven steps that can have a big impact on your PageSpeed Insight score.

-Scoring a perfect 100% on Google’s PageSpeed Insights can give your website the boost that it needs to succeed.
+Scoring a perfect 100 percent on Google’s PageSpeed Insights can give your website the boost that it needs to succeed.